-In our effort to ensure an equitable response to COVID-19, the Network fills strategic gaps and helps drive equity conversations that are often overlooked.
+In our effort to ensure an equitable response to COVID-19, the Network fills strategic advocacy and policy gaps and helps drive equity conversations that are often overlooked.

 In the early days of the pandemic, communities across sub-Saharan Africa faced potential disruption of health services.
 Community health workers (CHWs) play a vital role in health service delivery, especially in countries with less resilient health systems.
 However, they are often the last in line to receive necessary health products and protective equipment, which affects their ability to safely serve their communities.
 The Network and four partners (Community Health Impact Coalition, Community Health Acceleration Partnership, Direct Relief, and VillageReach) came together to form CAF-Africa as an emergency response effort to supply CHWs with personal protective equipment (PPE).